Velkymoss/AGs-Corpus-of-News-Articles/README.md

 - Remove data points with missing titles and descriptions
 - Concatenate description and title to article column
 - Filter out articles with less than 20 tokens and more than 250 tokens
 - Filter out datapoints which don't have a unique label (some data points appear multiple times in the dataset with multiple labels.
 For training only datapoints with unique labels have been used)
+The cleaned dataset has 246390 rows and 2 columns (article & labels).

 ## Model
 For the classification task an XLNet-base-case instance has been finetuned (https://huggingface.co/xlnet/xlnet-base-cased).
 XLNet is an autoregressive language model based on the Transformer architecture that models the permutation of the factorization order of tokens in a sequence.

 ## How to use the model
-The model can be loaded and used via the Hugging Face Transformers library.
+The model can be loaded and used via the Hugging Face Transformers library (https://pypi.org/project/transformers/).
 ```python
 # Use a pipeline as a high-level helper
 from transformers import pipeline